indeedeng/iwf/gen/iwfidl/docs/WorkflowStateStartResponse.md

 `func (o *WorkflowStateStartResponse) HasUpsertStateLocalAttributes() bool`

 HasUpsertStateLocalAttributes returns a boolean if a field has been set.

+### GetPublishToInterStateChannel

+`func (o *WorkflowStateStartResponse) GetPublishToInterStateChannel() []InterStateChannelPublishing`

+GetPublishToInterStateChannel returns the PublishToInterStateChannel field if non-nil, zero value otherwise.

+### GetPublishToInterStateChannelOk

+`func (o *WorkflowStateStartResponse) GetPublishToInterStateChannelOk() (*[]InterStateChannelPublishing, bool)`

+GetPublishToInterStateChannelOk returns a tuple with the PublishToInterStateChannel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPublishToInterStateChannel

+`func (o *WorkflowStateStartResponse) SetPublishToInterStateChannel(v []InterStateChannelPublishing)`

+SetPublishToInterStateChannel sets PublishToInterStateChannel field to given value.

+### HasPublishToInterStateChannel

+`func (o *WorkflowStateStartResponse) HasPublishToInterStateChannel() bool`

+HasPublishToInterStateChannel returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)